Git-User76/Restic-Automatic-Backup-to-B2/README.md

 ### repository.password

 Contains the encryption password for the restic repository.
-This is auto-generated and should be stored securely in a password manager as a backup.
+This should be stored securely in a password manager as a backup.

 ### backup-paths.conf